-Have you ever walked in a showroom where the salesman was so pushy you couldn’t wait to get out?
+Have you ever walked into a showroom where the salesman was so pushy you couldn’t wait to get out?

-Have you ever been served by a salesman whom you felt he has the best interest?
+Have you ever been served by a salesman you felt has the best interest?

 A salesman that made you buy from him more and more.

-Here are 10 tips that will help you become a more charismatic salesman:
+Here are ten tips that will help you become a more charismatic salesman:

-The first thing most salespeople care is making the sale.
+The first thing most salespeople care about is making the sale.

 You want to close the sale because you need more money.